togglr-project/togglr/docs/rbac_new.md

-# RBAC 2.0 for etoggl
+# RBAC 2.0 for Togglr

 Goal: design a robust, extensible RBAC that fits our Clean Architecture and current codebase without forcing per-endpoint ad-hoc checks.
 This document defines the target architecture,